erickhun/blog/content/posts/why-you-should-have-a-side-project.md

 The  disadvantage of working with friends will be misalignment/disagreement.
 You'll discuss about a lot about what to ship next or what to perfect.
 Those happend with all my projects and I try to solve them quickly to not "stuck" the project.
 A tip would be to clarify exactly what you want to build before starting anything.
 Those discussions are healthy and help make the project move forward.
 Something I insist is that **side projects shouldn't be the cost of any friendship**.
 If misalignment are too strong, it's just better to sit (or have a call) and talk.

 ## 👭👫 Making new friends, meeting new people
+An other advantages with side project is meeting new people you wouldn't usually meet.
 It's been 5 years I've been working remotely.
 The feeling of isolation come quite often and I've found that talking about side projects will make you meet new people, that can become friends.
-I've kept in touch with some customers that bought some concert ticket.
-Met some really interesting persons at some meetups or events when trying to sell Nodablock.
+I've kept in touch with some customers that bought some concert tickets.
+Met some really interesting persons at some meetups or events when trying to sell Nodablock, and now meeting amazing people with [TravelHustlers](https://travelhustlers.co)!

 ## 👷‍？ But I don't know how to code?
 This is the biggest missconceptions about side projects, you don't neccessarly need to code to start one.
-There is so many plateform that can help you.
-Creating a podcast, writting a blog, writting a book, making a youtube channel, and so on...s
+There is so many plateforms that can help you to create your side projects.
+Creating a podcast, writting a blog, writting a book, making a youtube channel, and so on...

 To conclude, follow your passions and build side projects around it.
-It will only bring you positive things
+It will only bring you positive things and you'll have fun doing it!